How to Get More Followers on Twitter – From Zero to Hero20 min read

 There are many reasons that infographics can boost your content marketing strategy:

 - Detailed text is easy to read and process

 - SEO can be boosted (because other blogs will link back to your page)

 Want to upgrade your regular non-moving image but still appeal to your Twitter followers who haven’t got time to watch a video?
 Enter the GIF.

-GIFs can be a great way to showcase your brand personality and can add some charisma to your engagement with your followers.
+GIFs can be a great way to showcase your brand personality.
+They can also add some charisma when engaging with your followers.

 Whatever the reason, we at Quuu are here for it.

-It’s no secret that video is currently dominating social media but don’t think it’s only goal is to increase engagement; it can be a compelling tool throughout the entire customer buying journey and it can all begin on your Twitter account!
+It’s no secret that video is currently dominating social media, but don’t think it’s only goal is to increase engagement.
+You can use it throughout the entire customer buying journey, and it can all begin on your Twitter account!

-There are many examples of how video can be used in content marketing, so here are a few to get you started:
+There are many examples of how video can be used in content marketing.
+Here are a few to get you started:

 - Branding – give your followers an insight into what you’re all about!